Aerendir/bundle-stripe/docs/Frontend-Integration.md

             ]);

         if (null === $store->getBranchOf()->getStripeCustomer() || 0 === $store->getBranchOf()->getStripeCustomer()->getCards()->count())
-            // This will add an HIDDENTYPE input field
+            // Then add the CreditCardStripeTokenType that will save the token returned by the Stripe API
             $form->add('credit_card', CreditCardStripeTokenType::class);

         return $form->getForm();